 Although, if you're still at this fork in the road, where life's uncertainty can feel like a burden and can deter your decision making power.
 So let's look at some advantages of becoming an accountant.

-To begin with, forget your previous ideas of what an accountant is or does, not all accountants are maths genius.
+To begin with, forget your previous ideas of what an accountant is or does, not all accountants are maths geniuses.
 In modern times, computers do most of the math calculations for us!

 You will also have strong job security.
-Recessions in the past decades have had enormous effect across different industries and proffessions, but the financial department, is the one that gives advice on how to pull through financially difficult periods, so the accounting jobs remain secure and cuts are seen elsewhere in the company.
+Recessions in the past decades have had enormous effects across different industries and professions, but the financial department, is the one that gives advice on how to pull through financially difficult periods, so the accounting jobs remain secure and cuts are seen elsewhere in the company.